infochimps-labs/wukong-load/README.md

 directories) are expected to be supplied on the command-line at runtime.

-With a proper configuration with valid sources, the following commands will perform a sync from FTP to S3 of all data sources:
+With a proper configuration with valid listeners, the following commands will perform a sync from FTP to S3 of all data sources:

 ```
 $ wu-sync-all ftp --output=/data/incoming